 This wholesale offering was a bluff.
 Yeats knew that neither the Provisional Government nor the Cumann na nGaedheal government that followed had the resources or the expertise to manage a theatre.
 He had written to Gregory as early as October 1922 to say that he was ‘convinced that the government will not give a penny unless we remain in control [….]
 Cosgrave does not want to be bothered with control of a theatre’.
 Yeats used his personal connections with Desmond FitzGerald, who served as Minister for Publicity in the Provisional Government and then as Minister for External Affairs in the Free State, to approach Eoin MacNeill, the new Free State’s Minister for Education.
 Both Fitzgerald and Ernest Blythe, Minister for Finance, urged the Abbey’s directors that ‘a good report from Education would be of great value and might get the matter through Finance where the real opposition would be’.

 In fact, when the Abbey made an official appeal, Cosgrave forwarded the report to MacNeill in the Department of Education with a note attached saying that he was ‘against giving assistance’.
 Cosgrave had served as Minister for Finance in the Provisional Government and was keenly aware of the heavy war debt that burdened the new state.
 By summer 1923, the Free State’s expenditure was far exceeding its revenue, with an estimated deficit for the financial year in ‘excess of a million pounds’.
-It was probably this financial conservatism rather than any outright philistinism that lay behind Cosgrave’s advice. , the Abbey had an ally in Ernest Blythe. anticipated the intangible benefits to the government’s cultural programme that support for the theatre would bring.
-It was, as Yeats had , ‘the psychological moment’; the Abbey could take advantage of ‘the practical men without interference from the literary amateurs who are for the most part hiding their republican heads’.
-This proved to be true: Cumann na nGaedheal had an unambiguously laissez-faire approach to the Abbey’s programme, and it was not until Fianna Fáil (‘the Republican Party’) came to power that the state attempted to directly interfere with the theatre’s productions.
+It was probably this financial conservatism rather than any outright philistinism that lay behind Cosgrave’s advice.
+However, the Abbey had an important ally in Ernest Blythe.
+Blythe anticipated the intangible benefits to the government’s cultural programme that support for the theatre would bring.
+It was, as Yeats had foreseen, ‘the psychological moment’; the Abbey could take advantage of ‘the practical men without interference from the literary amateurs who are for the most part hiding their republican heads’.
+This proved to be true: Cumann na nGaedheal had an unambiguously laissez-faire approach to the Abbey’s programme, and it was not until Fianna Fáil (‘the Republican Party’) came to power in 1932 that the state attempted to directly interfere with the theatre’s productions.

-A commitment to the Irish language was important to the state’s support for the theatre, regardless of which government was in .
+A commitment to the Irish language was important to the state’s support for the theatre, regardless of which government was in office.
 In the early negotiations for the subsidy, Robinson encouraged Yeats and Gregory to include plays in Irish in the repertoire, or else to show an intention to develop a separate theatre devoted to plays in the Irish language.
 The directorate responded by letting the Abbey premises to the Gaelic Players, an independent amateur company; in addition to providing a source of revenue for when the theatre was dark, the relationship had the effect of aligning the Abbey with Irish language drama while relieving the directors of the burden to produce it.
 It was a prescient move.
 In advance of the grant’s first renewal in 1926, the Catholic Bulletin criticized the Abbey for being a burden on the taxpayer and not in any meaningful sense an ‘Irish Theatre’, but the Abbey was in a strong position to refute this.
 Irish language plays would be equally essential to the Abbey’s campaign for a large-scale building project in the 1930s.
 The directors would include in that proposal a plan to stage six productions in Irish annually; yet, it was common knowledge that these plays were not popular with audiences, so in return for supporting the ‘National language’, the directors were able to leverage a request for an additional grant of £1,000.